 Artificial intelligence, machine learning, algorithmic decisionmaking, public administration, government contracts, procurement, trade secrets, proprietary information, data privacy, security, transparency

 Coglianese, Cary and Lampmann, Erik, "Contracting for Algorithmic Accountability" (2021).
-Faculty Scholarship at Penn Law.
+All Faculty Scholarship.
 2311.